-Interest rate risk is the risk that changes in the interest rate will adversely affect the fair value of an investment.
+Interest rate risk: Interest rate risk is the risk that changes in the interest rate will adversely affect the fair value of an investment.
 The Department's investments have a maturity of less than one year, resulting in minimal interest rate risk.